-- 1.1 "Administrative Fee" means a fee assessed by the Board of Managers on a perwell WDID or per-groundwater meter basis and used to fund the administrative costs of the Subdistrict Plan of Water Management and Annual Replacement Plan and other costs not directly dependent upon the quantity of groundwater withdrawn by Subdistrict Wells. - 1.2 "Annual Service and User Fee" means total yearly fee assessed upon Subdistrict Land consisting of the sum of the Administrative Fee and the Groundwater Withdrawal Fee. - 1.3 "Annual Replacement Plan" or "ARP" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.4 "ARP Year" means May 1st of the then current year through April 30th of the subsequent year. - 1.5 "Calendar Year" means January 1st through December 31st of each year. - 1.6 "Conejos Response Area" means the areal extent as defined by the Groundwater Rules.
+1.1 "Administrative Fee" means a fee assessed by the Board of Managers on a perwell WDID or per-groundwater meter basis and used to fund the administrative costs of the Subdistrict Plan of Water Management and Annual Replacement Plan and other costs not directly dependent upon the quantity of groundwater withdrawn by Subdistrict Wells.

+1.2 "Alamosa-La Jara Response Area", means that areal extent as defined by the Groundwater Rules.

+1.3 "Annual Service and User Fee" means total yearly fee assessed upon SubdistrictLand consisting of the sum of the Administrative Fee and the Groundwater Withdrawal Fee.

+1.4 "Annual Replacement Plan" or "ARP" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.5 "ARP Year" means May 1st of the then current year through April 30th of the subsequent year.

+1.6 "Calendar Year" means January 1st through December 31st of each year.

-- 1.7 "Confined Aquifer" has the same meaning as that defined by the State of Colorado's Groundwater Rules but includes only that portion located within the Subdistrict. - 1.8 "Contract Well" means a well that is included by the process outlined in Section 4.2.4 via a formal agreement between the Subdistrict and the well owner to include a groundwater well that is not currently a Subdistrict Well. - 1.9 "CREP" means the Conservation Reserve Enhancement Program as defined and administered by the United States Department of Agriculture Farm Service Agency (USDA-FSA) through the authority of the 2014 or subsequent Farm Bill (Conservation Title).
+1.7 "Confined Aquifer" has the same meaning as that defined by the State ofColorado's Groundwater Rules but includes only that portion located within the Subdistrict.

+1.8 "Contract Well" means a well that is included by the process outlined in paragraph 4.2.4 via a formal agreement between the Subdistrict and the well owner to include a groundwater well that is not currently a Subdistrict Well in the Subdistrict's ARP.

+1.9 "CREP" means the Conservation Reserve Enhancement Program as defined and administered by the United States Department of Agriculture - Farm Service Agency (USDA-FSA) through the authority of the 2014 or subsequent Farm Bill (Conservation Title).
 In general, CREP allows the USDA, in cooperation with a local sponsoring entity, to offer an annual rental payment for a term of fourteen or fifteen years to producers willing to fallow a parcel(s) of land and forego the use of the associated water right or well during that time.
-CREP aims to foster land and water conservation through this process. - 1.10 "Farm Plan" means all lands and wells under the control and management of an Owner and/or Operator. - 1.11 "Groundwater Rules" means the rules promulgated by the State Engineer titled Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (the Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for all Irrigation Water Rights (Case No. 15CW3024, District Court, in and for Water Division No. 3) as currently promulgated or as they may exist in the future. - 1.12 "Groundwater Withdrawal Fee" means the fee assessed per acre-foot of groundwater withdrawals through Subdistrict Wells by the Board of Managers. - 1.13 "Inactive Well" has the same meaning as that defined by the State of Colorado's Measurement Rules.
+The objective of CREP is to support land and water conservation.

+1.10 "Farm Plan" means all lands and wells under the control and management of an Owner and/or Operator.

+1.11 "Groundwater Rules" means the rules promulgated by the State Engineer titled Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (the Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for all Irrigation Water Rights (Case No. 15CW3024, District Court, in and for Water Division No. 3) as currently promulgated or as they may exist in the future.

+1.12 "Groundwater Withdrawal Fee" means the fee assessed per acre-foot of groundwater withdrawals through Subdistrict Wells by the Board of Managers.

+1.13 "Inactive Well" has the same meaning as that defined by the State of Colorado's Measurement Rules.